HL7/daf-research/pages/_includes/intro.md

 DAF-Research IG will focus on enabling researchers to access data from multiple organizations in the context of Learning Health System (LHS).
 While DAF-Research IG can be applied to multiple use cases, the current requirements have been drawn heavily from [PCORnet] use cases and implementations and are described on the [DAF] website.
 The capabilities described as part of the IG are intended to be leveraged to build our nation's data infrastructure for a Learning Health System.
 DAF-Research will leverage the US-Core IG and profiles for the resources that overlap with US-Core.
 In addition DAF-Research will create additional profiles necessary for DAF-Research purposes which do not exist in US-Core.
 The US-Core has been created with substantial feedback from the Argonaut project.
+For more background on DAF, US Core and, DAF Research see the [DAF Research change notes](dafr-change-notes.html).

 # Guidance to the Reader
 The following table will provide a roadmap for the reader.